RRShieldsCutler/clusterpluck/README.md

 clusterpluck
 =======
 ##### A Python package designed to efficiently process antiSMASH(1) results from large genome databases, with the ability to group homologous clusters into Operational Functional Units (OFUs).
+Certain features are still under development.

 ## Installation